-Faith and ChristianityThe CJN is an initiative of the BC Conference of The United Church of Canada.
+Faith and ChristianityThe CJN is an initiative of the Pacific Mountain Region of The United Church of Canada.
 The CJN values, honours and welcomes people of all faith backgrounds or those without a connection to a faith tradition to participate, partner and share wisdom in our programs and initiatives.
-The CJN approach draws on the contemplative Christian tradition and focuses on spiritual practice and community praxis (putting our knowledge, skills and values into action) as tools for transform of ourselves and our world.
+The CJN approach draws on the contemplative Christian tradition and focuses on spiritual practice and community praxis (putting our knowledge, skills and values into action) as tools for transformation of ourselves and our world.

 ObjectivesThe Contemplative Justice Network seeks to:

 - empower individuals to explore the intersection of contemplative practice and social justice

 - educate practitioners to address systemic injustices in thoughtful, strategic and informed ways